ryantoddgarza/mac-dev-setup/src/terminal.md

 ### Oh My Zsh

+*This is a temporary recommendation until a solid *.zshrc* is built up.*

 [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) is an open source, community-driven framework for managing your zsh configuration.
 It comes with a bunch of features out of the box and improves your terminal experience.

 Install Oh My Zsh: